Best Cheap Health Insurance in Iowa (2023)

-We researched all health insurance plans in Iowa and found that in the majority of the state, either the Wellmark Silver Modified HMO or the Oscar Silver Saver was the cheapest Silver health insurance policy.
-Although these plans may not be offered in every county, they offered some of the best health insurance premiums and coverage benefits in the areas of Iowa where they're available.
-We also ran the numbers to find the cheapest plans for all other metal tiers.
+ValuePenguin researched all health insurance plans in Iowa and found that throughout the state, either the Wellmark Silver Traditional HMO or the Oscar Silver Simple - PCP Saver is the cheapest Silver health insurance policy.
+The Wellmark Silver Traditional HMO plan is available across the state, while the Oscar Silver Simple plan is available in one-fourth of Iowa counties (where nearly 45% of Iowa residents live) and offers the cheapest premiums.
+We also ran the numbers to find the cheapest plans for all other plan tiers.

-We compared Iowa health insurance plans by metal tier and identified the cheapest plan in each category to help you find the best policy for your desired level of coverage.
-These policies aren't offered in every county, but we recommend using the table below to review the differences between metal tiers.
+We compared Iowa health insurance plans by plan tier and identified the cheapest plan in each category to help you find the best policy for your desired level of coverage.
+These policies aren't offered in every county.

-For instance, the Wellmark Gold Modified HMO policy has a monthly premium of $427 for a 40-year-old.
-The Gold health plan is $128 more expensive than the Wellmark Bronze HDHP HMO plan, but the Gold policy offers a lower out-of-pocket maximum.
+For instance, the Oscar Gold Classic - Standard policy costs $429 per month for a 40-year-old.
+The Gold health plan is $109 more expensive than the Oscar Bronze Classic plan, but the Gold policy offers a $5,750 lower deductible.

 Age and coverage tier are two important factors that affect your monthly premium.
 As age increases, premiums across all metal tiers increase.

-For higher-coverage tiers, it means higher rates but lower out-of-pocket costs if you were to use your insurance.
-For example, a 40-year-old would pay $570 less per month than a 60-year-old for a Gold plan in Iowa.
-But a 40-year-old with an Expanded Bronze plan would pay $458 less on average than a 60-year-old.
+Higher coverage tiers mean higher rates but lower out-of-pocket costs if you were to use your insurance.
+For example, a 40-year-old would pay $619 less per month than a 60-year-old for a Gold plan in Iowa.
+But a 40-year-old with a Bronze plan would pay $500 less on average than a 60-year-old.